 It was one of the first movies that basically said, “screw the old core audience of the franchise.
 We want a new and better one.”
 It is easily the silliest of attitudes you can have when making a franchise production.
 Yet, it is one that has proven to be profoundly pervasive today.
 This odd belief that all you need from the last story is the title, and a new audience will follow, despite the fact that they weren’t interested the first time around, seems to be nearly an article of religious faith in the modern entertainment industry.
 Despite the fact that it invariably leaves the core fanbase wandering away muttering, “what the fuck?”

 And if you are going to try something this dumb then it is imperative that you make sure your new movie is actually, you know, good.

 Conan the Destroyer failed rather badly at this last point.

 Movie begins and we have the opening narration of the Nemdian Chronicles.

 Then horsemen are galloping across the screen, filmed through a ruddy, cinnamon-colored filter.
 That actually did look good and felt like it was in keeping with the Hyborean world.

-We first see a much more buff looking Conan kneeling before a stone altar dressed in a furry and comically overstuffed banana hammock.
+We first see a much more buff-looking Conan kneeling before a stone altar dressed in a furry and comically overstuffed banana hammock.
 Richard Fleischer had wanted Schwarzenegger to be as big and ripped as Conan was in the comics.
-John Milius, had had Arnold slim down as he wanted his version of Conan to look more like a warrior than a body builder.
+John Milius had Arnold slim down as he wanted his version of Conan to look more like a warrior than a bodybuilder.
 I’ll give Fleisher credit where it’s due, time has found his version to be the more iconic one.

 Malik: We must have made the Merchant angry!